They Who Feed on Shadows - Episode 6

 I had only recently moved home to the farm because there were no professional jobs in Ashridge.
 It’s a college town after all.
 So I was living with Sylvia for the first time since high school when this rooster appeared.

 I opened the pocket doors off the dim foyer and entered the parlor.
-It was a very different house in 1996.
-The royal pendulum of our family’s grandfather clock reflected the afternoon sun in a prism of gold light that spilled across a large blue and white Persian rug.
-Crown molding, a tufted gray velvet Rococo revival settee, and a fireplace accented by an oak mantle and hunter green firebox tiles also greeted my eyes.
-I involuntarily paused there at the parlor entrance.
-It was my father’s favorite room in the house - supposedly timeless.
-A square-nailed banquet table covered with books of classical sheet music sat between the couch and the Steinway grand.
-My dad’s blue Unitron 700 seemed out of place.
-The telescope towered on its wooden tripod before an antique vitrine which stood against the far wall displaying glittering shelves of silver service and Chinese porcelain.
+It was a different house in 1996.
+The royal pendulum of our family’s grandfather clock reflected the afternoon sun in a prism of gold light that spilled across a spacious blue and white Persian rug.
+Crown molding, a tufted gray velvet Rococo revival settee, and a fireplace accented by an oak mantle and hunter green tile greeted my eyes.
+I involuntarily stood there at the entrance feeling the resonant energy of memory.
+The parlor was my father’s favorite room - artful and timeless, with nods to science, music and the wisdom of good conversation.
+A square-nailed banquet table covered with books of classical sheet music sat between the couch and the black Steinway grand.
+My dad’s Prussian blue Cave Astrola 8 looked both industrially classic and refined.
+The polished telescope towered on its wooden tripod before an antique vitrine which stood against the far wall displaying shining shelves of silver service and 19th century Chinese porcelain.
 1970s floor speakers draped with Asian tapestries were positioned on either side of the piano.
 The speakers framed a colonial-style picture window that looked out over a rear lawn edged by a limestone rock wall that curved around a lone redbud tree.
 The wall separated the lawn from the forest.

-I passed through a soundproof hallway that led to the patient waiting room and knocked on my mom’s office door.
+I passed through a soundproof hallway that led to the patient waiting room and knocked on the door to my mom’s office.

 “Come in.”
 Sylvia stopped taking notes and examined me over the tops of her reading glasses.
-Her hair was bobbed short.
+She was in her mid-60’s, hair bobbed short and gray.
 She wore a purple old lady sweater and practical slacks.
 A fresh cup of tea steamed on a small table beside her chair.
 “Oh Jude, hello son.
 Are you okay?”

 I walked in and sat on the client sofa.
 “I’m fine.
 A chicken just left?”

-Sylvia smiled brightly, obviously pleased with herself, “That’s Burt Thomas.”
+Sylvia smiled coyly, obviously pleased, “That’s Burt Thomas.”

 “The weatherman from Channel 7?”

 “Yes.
-We’ve been working up to this moment.”
+We’ve been working up to this.
+His moment.”

 “What moment?”

 “His Tyson sponsorship.
-He has to do the weather in a chicken suit from the parking lot of a Safeway tonight at 6:00.”
+He has to do the weather in a chicken suit from the parking lot of a Safeway tonight at 6:00.
+Say, sponsored by Tyson… and all that.”

 “It’s only 2:00 in the afternoon.”

-“There were obstacles.
+“There were obstacles he needed to work through.
 His wife perceives it as demeaning.”

-I shrugged, “So he’s addressing masculinity issues by dressing like a chicken?”
+I shrugged, happy the conversation was moving again, but feeling sarcastic, “So he’s addressing masculinity issues by dressing like a chicken?”

-My mother clicked her pen against the book she was using as a writing surface.
-“If only that was their sole problem.”
+My mother clicked her pen against the book she was using as a writing surface and rolled her overly big brown eyes.
+“If only the issue was that rudimentary, or that their sole problem.”
+She suddenly sounded as if it was all just so basic.

 “What did you tell him?”